 This applies to ‘any product or kit which is produced and placed on the market for incorporation in a permanent manner in construction works or parts thereof and the performance of which has an effect on the performance of the construction works with respect to the basic requirements for construction works.’

 Products must clearly display the CE mark and have the correct Declaration of Performance documentation.
 (However, this does not mean that the product will automatically be suitable for all applications in every EU country.)
 Learn more about placing DoPs online.

-Specific APA Member mills are already able to supply products carrying CE marking under
+Specific APA member mills are already able to supply products carrying CE marking under

-Panels manufactured to the American standards but not bearing a CE marking can still be legally used within the European Union where they are not permanently incorporated into the construction, for example concrete formwork, crating, hoarding and non-permanent buildings.
+Panels manufactured to the US standards but not bearing a CE marking can still be legally used within the European Union where they are not permanently incorporated into the construction, for example concrete formwork, crating, hoarding and non-permanent buildings.